openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 :ref:`Floating-Point Types and Operations`).

-The evaluation of a floating-point division operator '/' never throws an error despite possible overflow, underflow, division by zero or loss of information.
+The evaluation of a floating-point division operator '/' never throws an error despite possible overflow, underflow, division by zero, or loss of information.

 .. index::
    infinity